-There is one episode of Fresh Prince of Bel-Air where Geoffrey, the butler, is drinking eggnog the entire show.
-He drinks glass after glass like his life depended on it, while thoroughly enjoying every gulp (mostly because of the alcohol, I'm sure).
+When I was young, I didn't have cable so I only watched a handful of shows.
+I would watch reruns of Family Matters, The Full House, and The Fresh Prince of Bel-Air on a daily basis and never get sick of it.
+There is one episode of The Fresh Prince of Bel-Air in which Geoffrey, the butler, drinks eggnog for the entire show.
+He drinks glass after glass as if his life depended on it, while thoroughly enjoying every gulp (mostly because of the alcohol, I'm sure).
 As silly as it sounds, that one episode spurred my curiosity about this holiday drink.
-Many people told me that eggnog is not as tasty as it appears, so until I finally try a glass, I will stick to eggnog inspired desserts.
+Many people told me that eggnog is not as tasty as it appears, so until I finally try a glass, I will stick to eggnog-inspired desserts.
 If the beverage tastes anything like this eggnog coffee cake, sign me up for a glass!

 - 1 teaspoon baking powder